kslee-cody/kslee-cody/README.md

 ## Hi there 👋
+I'm Cody a graduate student at UT Austin Mechanical Engineering department.
+- 🔭 I’m currently working on a project to make a optical metrology tool for use on a roll-to-roll machine.
+- 🌱 I’m currently learning Code V, Lumerical, TACC (Slurm), and PyTorch.
+- ⚡ Fun fact: I have no idea what I'm doing.
 <!--
 **kslee-cody/kslee-cody** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.